AgainPsychoX/picOOscilloscope/README.md

 1. Graph!
 	+ Initial code is here, but it doesn't work (yet)!
 Time to debug...
-		+ Write few tests: Generate some predicatable patterns into the samples buffer and try figure out what is going on...
+		+ Write few tests: Generate some predictable patterns into the samples buffer and try figure out what is going on...
+		+ Crashes on moving offset?
 	+ Logging would be nice to have to allow some debugging...
 		+ Browse few of those, figure out categories/features
-		+ Create and fill the table with comparsions
+		+ Create and fill the table with comparisons
 		+ (Unlikely) Figure how to adapt my own logging approach
 		+ Choose one of the approaches and stick with it for the project
 		+ ... did nice write up at https://github.com/earlephilhower/arduino-pico/discussions/2066
-	+ Or, go and analyse it part by part
+	+ Or, go and analyze it part by part
 	+ Or, actually debug it with second Pico? :monkaHmm:
 2. UI
 	1. Offset (płynnie; z możliwością trzymania itd; na razie bez limitów i guess)